 - Set a date for your last cigarette.
 On that date, get rid of all cigarettes and anything associated with them.

-- Talk to your healthcare provider about taking bupropion (Wellbutrin, Zyban), varenicline (Chantix) or similar medications instead of nicotine replacement, or both together
+- Talk to your healthcare provider about taking bupropion (Wellbutrin, Zyban), varenicline (Chantix), or similar medications alone or with nicotine replacement therapy.

-- Schedule reinforcement visits with your healthcare provider.
+- Schedule visits with your healthcare provider for reinforcement in quitting.

 - Avoid people or situations that tempt you to smoke.